 You can create rules to make your device perform an action when certain events occur.
 A rule consists of conditions and actions.
 The conditions can be used to trigger the actions.
 For example, the device can start a recording or send an email when it detects motion, or show an overlay text while the device is recording.

-Select what Trigger must be met to trigger the action.
-If you specify more than one trigger for the action rule, all of them must be met to trigger the action.
+Select the Condition that must be met to trigger the action.
+If you specify more than one condition for the rule, all of the conditions must be met to trigger the action.

-Select which Action the device should perform when the conditions are met.
+Select which Action to perform when the conditions are met.

 Note